Towards Long-Lived Robots: Continual Learning VLA Models via Reinforcement Fine-Tuning: Method

 \subsection{Multi-Dimensional Process Reward}

-To effectively guide the on-policy reinforcement learning process without requiring environment interaction, we design the \textbf{M}ulti-\textbf{D}imensional \textbf{P}rocess \textbf{R}eward (MDPR) mechanism.
+To effectively guide the on-policy reinforcement learning process without requiring environment interaction, we design the multi-dimensional process reward mechanism.
 This mechanism decomposes the assessment of action chunks into three complementary dimensions, bridging discrete token generation and continuous robotic control.
 In this section, we detail the designs of the three dimension-specific rewards.